mgaleyuw/NanoGraph/README.md

 # NanoGraph
-Expanding graphing utility for use with NanoR
+expanded graphing utility for use with NanoR